 Regular human contact and socialisation must be provided, as well as the encouragement of natural behaviour, like scratching,

 It is recommended that clubs keep a Full Register as well as a Supplementary or Experimental Register.

 The Full Register may also be referred to as the LO (Livre d’Origine) Register and the Experimental Register as the RIEX (Registre Initial et Experimental).
 Cats registration numbers should have an identification code indicating on which of the two registers they are registered.

-Cats on the Full Register should be of a breed, pattern and colour officially listed in the WCF Standard of Points and should have at least 3 generations of ancestors of the same or related breeds.
+Cats on the Full Register should be of a breed, pattern and colour officially listed in the WCF Standard of points and must have at least 3 generations of the same or related breeds:

 The Supplementary Register is used for all other cats (for example outcrossed, novice and unrecognised breeds.)

 The standard of points and show rules provide more information on Novice Registration and outcrossing of certain breeds and these must be followed without exception.